qmk/qmk_firmware/docs/feature_oled_driver.md

 // Clears the display buffer, resets cursor position to 0, and sets the buffer to dirty for rendering void oled_clear(void);

+// Alias to olde_render_dirty to avoid a change in api.
+#define oled_render() oled_render_dirty(false)

-// Renders the dirty chunks of the buffer to OLED display void oled_render(void);
+// Renders all dirty blocks to the display at one time or a subset depending on the value of
+// all.
+void oled_render_dirty(bool all);

 // Moves cursor to character position indicated by column and line, wraps if out of bounds
 // Max column denoted by 'oled_max_chars()' and max lines by 'oled_max_lines()' functions void oled_set_cursor(uint8_t col, uint8_t line);

 // Advances the cursor to the next page, writing ' ' if true
-// Wraps to the beginning when out of bounds void oled_advance_page(bool clearPageRemainder);
+// Wraps to the begining when out of bounds void oled_advance_page(bool clearPageRemainder);

 // Moves the cursor forward 1 character length
 // Advance page if there is not enough room for the next character
-// Wraps to the beginning when out of bounds void oled_advance_char(void);
+// Wraps to the begining when out of bounds void oled_advance_char(void);

 // Writes a single character to the buffer at current cursor position